- Search The Registry

-This job led to a remarkable career that had Belpré travel the city, from the Bronx to the Lower East Side, telling stories in both English and Spanish, something that hadn't been done before.
-Belpré broke the barriers that led the Spanish speaking community to believe the library was "only English."
+This job led to a remarkable career that had Belpré travel the city, from the Bronx to the Lower East Side, telling stories in English and Spanish, something that hadn't been done before.
+Belpré broke the barriers that led the Spanish-speaking community to believe the library was "only English."
 Except for brief interludes, Belpré remained in New York City for the rest of her life.
-Belpré's career in the New York Public Library began in 1921 and she pioneered the library's outreach within the Puerto Rican community.
+Belpré's career in the New York Public Library began in 1921, and she pioneered the library's outreach within the Puerto Rican community.

 In her outreach efforts, she attended meetings of civic organizations such as the Porto Rican Brotherhood of America and La Liga Puertorriqueña e Hispana.
 Through Belpré's work, the 115th Street branch became an important cultural center for the Latino residents of New York, even hosting important Latin American figures such as the Mexican muralist Diego Rivera.
 She continued these efforts at the 110th street (or Aguilar) branch.
 Belpré's library career is intimately tied to her literary career.

 The first story she wrote and published was Pérez and Martina, a love story between a cockroach and a mouse.
-Belpré also collected many other folktales from Puerto Rico, translated them into English and had them published as children’s literature.
-In 1940, Belpré met her future husband, the Black composer and violinist, Clarence Cameron White.
-They were married on December 26, 1943 and Belpré resigned her position to go on tour with her husband and to devote herself fully to writing.
+Belpré also collected many other folktales from Puerto Rico, translated them into English, and had them published as children’s literature.
+In 1940, Belpré met her future husband, the Black composer and violinist Clarence Cameron White.
+They were married on December 26, 1943, and Belpré resigned from her position to go on tour with her husband and to devote herself fully to writing.

 When her husband died in 1960, Belpré returned to part-time work in the library as the Spanish Children's Specialist, which sent her to wherever there were large numbers of Latino children.
-In 1968, she retired from this position, but was persuaded to work with the newly established South Bronx Library Project, a community outreach program to promote library use and to provide needed services to Latino neighborhoods throughout the Bronx.
+In 1968, she retired from this position.
+Still, she was persuaded to work with the newly established South Bronx Library Project, a community outreach program to promote library use and to provide needed services to Latino neighborhoods throughout the Bronx.